← Back to projects

 Ingest + Normalize + Enrich

-Four FedRAMP 20x source files are loaded and merged into a canonical requirement record.
-An escape-hatch classifier catches obvious process-attestation records without calling the LLM.
-Everything else gets sent to Claude (via Bedrock or direct API) for semantic enrichment — the LLM determines requirement_type, validation_intent, candidate_subjects, candidate_test_modes, and enrichment_confidence.
+Four FedRAMP 20x source files get loaded and merged into one canonical requirement record.
+An escape hatch classifier catches obvious process attestation records without an LLM call.
+Everything else goes to Claude (via Bedrock or direct API) for semantic enrichment.
+The LLM returns requirement_type, validation_intent, candidate_subjects, candidate_test_modes, and enrichment_confidence.
+That's the full set.

 Inputfedramp_20x_ksi.json, fedramp_20x_oscal_catalog.json, fedramp_20x_moderate_baseline_profile.json, fedramp_20x_rev5_crosswalk.json